MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

  * [Remove Insights add-in from Outlook](../use/add-in.md#remove-the-insights-add-in-from-outlook)
  * [Opt out of inline suggestions](../use/mya-notifications.md#opt-out-of-inline-suggestions)

 #### Q2.
-Why can I not see the MyAnalytics dashboard to opt-out?
+Why can't I see the MyAnalytics dashboard?

-To opt out, you use the MyAnalytics dashboard.
-The dashboard is available only if your organization has a _qualifying plan_.
-(All of the plans listed in the table under [Availability of features](../../myanalytics/overview/plans-environments.md#availability-of-features) are qualifying plans.)
-If an organization has no _qualifying plan_, its members see no elements of MyAnalytics and their data is not processed.
+The MyAnalytics dashboard is only available if your organization has a *qualifying plan*.
+Qualifying plans are listed in the table under [Availability of features](../../myanalytics/overview/plans-environments.md#availability-of-features).
+If an organization has no *qualifying plan*, its members can't see any of the MyAnalytics elements, including the dashboard, and MyAnalytics does not use their data.

 #### Q3.
 Even though I don’t have a MyAnalytics license, why can I open [MyAnalytics]( http://myanalytics.microsoft.com) and turn MyAnalytics on?

 Even if you don’t have a MyAnalytics license, your data contributes to the email read statistics for other users.
-For exmaple, when you receive a qualifying email and read it, that stat is included in the read percentage shown to the sender.
+For example, when you receive a qualifying email and read it, MyAnalytics includes that stat in the read percentage that's shown to the sender.
 You can change this in Settings on your MyAnalytics dashboard.

 ### Insights Outlook add-in